lsst/LDM-230/index.rst

 Problem Management
 ++++++++++++++++++

-Problem management processing are documented in material develope for the LOPT/TOWG working groups.
+Problem management processing are documented in material developed for the LOPT/TOWG working groups.

 The concepts for this process are presented in the "Problem Management" section of this document prepared for the LOPT/TOWG